 Perhaps one of the biggest appeals of goldendoodles is their "hypoallergenic" coat.
 As a descendant of the poodle—a popular option for dog owners with allergies—a goldendoodle doesn't shed much, which means they can be a good fit for people who tend to sneeze or itch around pups.
 For owners who want a big dog that doesn't shed, a doodle that's 75 percent standard poodle and 25 percent golden retriever (known as an F1B goldendoodle) is a good option.
-They inherit a curlier poodle coat that's better for those with dog allergies.
+These inherit a curlier poodle coat that's better for those with dog allergies.

 Near the foothills of the Appalachian mountains, Lynne Whitmire has been breeding goldendoodles for over 15 years.
 The GANA blue ribbon breeder believes the goldendoodle's temperament is one of the best things about them.
 "They're not happy unless they're with their people," Whitmire says.
 "They think they are a full-fledged family member."

 Even with little to no shedding, goldendoodles, like all poodles and poodle hybrids, still need consistent grooming to keep their coat healthy.
-They'll need to see the groomer every 6–8 weeks, but won't need much bathing beyond that.
-Frequent baths can actually cause dry skin, so experts recommend only bathing doodles if they are smelly or dirty.
+They'll need to see a professional groomer every 6–8 weeks, but won't need much bathing beyond that.
+Frequent baths can actually cause dry skin, so experts recommend only bathing doodles if they're smelly or dirty.

-Doodles love social interaction with humans and animals, so they generally shouldn't be left home alone for long periods of time.
-A lonely or bored doodle can develop separation anxiety and exhibit unwanted habits, including digging or barking.
+Doodles love social interaction with humans and playdates with fellow pups, so they generally shouldn't be left home alone for long periods of time.
+A lonely or bored goldendoodle can develop separation anxiety and exhibit undesirable behaviors, including digging or barking.
 Proper socialization and attention should start early and continue throughout the dog's life to ensure good behaviors.

 "We know that goldendoodles are sensitive to atopic dermatitis, ruptured cranial cruciate ligaments in the knees, seizures, hip dysplasia, patella luxation, a blood clotting disorder known as von Willebrand Disease, and an eye condition known as progressive retinal atrophy," says Adam Christman, DVM, of Brick, N.J.

 As goldendoodles gained popularity, breeders began taking requests for more variations.
 They introduced new sizes and traits to please all sorts of dog owners: petites and minis, unique colors, curlier or straighter coats.
-The goldendoodle may be one of the newest poodle mix crossbreeds, but its popularity is still on the rise.
+The goldendoodle may be one of the newest poodle mix crossbreeds, but the breed's popularity is still on the rise.